Winifred Sanford: Biography

 In 1925, Sanford's first work, "Wreck," was published by H.L.
 Mencken in 1925.
 Mencken was an "unabashed fan of her fiction."
 He also called her "one of the coming writers of America."
 Mencken's friendship with Sanford took the form of "friendly correspondence" and went on until he resigned as an editor in the early 1930s.
 During these correspondences, Mencken encouraged her work and her writing.
 In 1926, Sanford was the only Texas writer to be included in The Best American Short Stories collection by Edward J. O'Brien.
 Four of her stories were included.

 Rumors that Sanford was going to release a novel were written about in 1927 in the Wichita Daily Times.
 However, when she was unable to find a publisher, she "apparently burned the manuscript."

 Sanford and her family moved to Dallas in 1931.
 She had a third daughter, Mary, in 1933.
 She helped found the Texas Institute of Letters as a charter member in 1936.
 For a year after 1937, she was bedridden because of having contracted tuberculosis.
 Sanford continued to write while she was in Dallas.
 She published a few articles, including an article on "Derrick Jargon."
 However, her daughter, Emerett, wrote that "new interests grew to fill her days, and she went on to other things."
 Sanford did get involved in the community, serving on different community boards, such as the Dallas YMCA and becoming involved with the First Unitarian Church.

 Sanford's husband died in 1978.
 Sanford died in Dallas on March 24, 1983.

 Sanford's short fiction was collected and published by SMU Press in 1988 in the collection, Windfall and Other Stories.
 A biography about her was written in 2013 called Winifred Sanford: The Life and Times of a Texas Writer, by Betty Holland Wiesepape.
 In her biography, Wiespape argues that Sanford's work "belongs to a broader tradition of American oil fiction writers such as Upton Sinclair."
 The 2013 biography also contains an appendix which includes two of her unpublished short stories.

-The 1995 film written by her grandson,The Stars Fell on Henrietta, was based on Sanford's short story, "Luck."
+A 1995 film written by her grandson, The Stars Fell on Henrietta, was based on Sanford's short story, "Luck."